ivaaaan/mira/examples/epic.md

 Does it support lists?

-- I
-- have
+- Yes
-- no
+- it
-- idea
+- does

 ### Create a Git repo